-Gain recognized by a non-U.S. holder upon the sale or exchange of the Fund's stock generally would not be subject to U.S. taxation unless:
+If a repurchase is taxed as a sale or exchange, a non-U.S. holder Shares generally would not be subject to U.S. taxation unless:

 - the investment in Shares is effectively connected with the non-U.S. holder's conduct of a trade or business in the United States (and, if required by an applicable income tax treaty, is attributable to a U.S. permanent establishment of the non-U.S. holder), in which case the non-U.S. holder will be subject to the same treatment as domestic holders with respect to any gain; - the non-U.S. holder is a nonresident alien individual who is present in the United States for 183 days or more during the taxable year and has a tax home in the United States, in which case the nonresident alien individual will be subject to a 30% tax on the individual's net capital gains for the taxable year; or - the non-U.S. holder is not a qualified shareholder or a qualified foreign pension fund (each as defined below) and Shares constitutes a U.S. real property interest within the meaning of FIRPTA, as described below.